stillmatic/flagsheet/readme.md

 - Lowest common denominator -- everybody can use Google Sheets
 - Easy evaluation API
+    - We use [Connect](https://connect.build/) for high performance, language-agnostic serving
+    - Generating clients is very easy in different languages
 - Approximately free to use
+    - API is free, very very low memory and CPU usage, no storage
 - Reasonable defaults and error handling
     - If weights sum over 1000, we will throw an error
     - If weights sum under 1000, we will return empty string for default values
+- Built-in and free audit logging
+    - Just check the Google sheets revision history
+- Bulit-in and free RBAC
+    - Just use Google Sheets permissions
 - MIT license

 Much of the concurrency logic is borrowed from [go-cache](https://github.com/patrickmn/go-cache/tree/master).
 We optimize it slightly as we refresh the entire cache at once, rather than on a per-key basis.